etd37/TimeKeep_project/README.md

 # TimeKeep
 ![Screenshot from 2022-09-17 02-09-12](https://user-images.githubusercontent.com/99011743/190829038-b1dce0ae-adcb-47de-9599-1b0c685de4c9.png)

-TimeKeep is a web-application, which helps to track your working time.
+TimeKeep is a web-application, which helps you to track your working time.

 ## Installation